-- After applying, you must send in copies of all transcripts from any higher education institutions previously attended.
+- After applying, you must send in copies of all official transcripts from any higher education institutions previously attended.

 **Please note that since this is a degree completion program, students who have already completed another full Bachelor's degree are not eligible for this program.